Applying for housing

-Depending on your circumstances, you may be housed before other people on the public housing waiting list.
+Depending on your circumstances, you may be offered housing before other people on the public housing waiting list.

 How to apply

-To apply for public housing, complete the Application for Public Housing form and return it to the address on the form with all the documents we ask for.
+To apply for public housing, complete the Application for public housing, and return it to the address on the application with all the documents asked for.

-Please complete the Additional Public Housing Application form if you have additional household members aged 18 years or older applying for Public Housing.
-This will need to be sent along with the main application form.
+Please complete the Additional public housing applicants form if you have additional household members aged 18 years or older applying for public housing.
+This will need to be submitted together with the main application form.